 According to cybersecurity ventures report predictions, Cybercrime damages will cost the world around $6 trillion annually by 2021.
-Therefore, even if you do end up spending a few years to learn and develop your skills, you are guaranteed to get a job in this niche without trouble.
+Therefore, even if you do end up spending a few years learning and develop your skills, you are guaranteed to get a job in this niche without trouble.

 Cybersecurity job roles range from security engineer to Chief Security Officer to ethical hacker and offer a promising career path.
 According to expert prediction, there will be a 3.5 million cybersecurity job openings by 2021 — the average salary of Cybersecurity professionals around $116,000.

-According to Glassdoor report, Data scientist is the No.1 high-demanded job in the USA from past three consecutive years.
+According to a Glassdoor report, Data scientist is the No.1 high-demanded job in the USA from the past three consecutive years.
 And it is expected to continue its top position in 2019 as well.

 With the rise of big data, IoT and machine learning, data scientists have become a key factor for many organizations from banking and finance to health care to drug discovery. — the average salary of data scientist professionals around $95,000.